LCrossman/Metagenomics_shotgun_tutorial/README.md

 Use checkM to identify if the long reads improved the results or not.

-- Garden Data:  Ask me for three separate short read metagenomic datasets from a Professor's garden.
+- Real world Garden Data:  Ask me for three separate short read metagenomic datasets from a Professor's garden.
 Is the microbial composition in the three samples identical/similar or different?